foxBMS/foxbms-2/docs/hardware/design-resources.rst

 .. note::

-    To manufacture the printed circuit boards, the BOM (Microsoft Excel file) and the ODB++ files in each corresponding folder should be used.
+    To manufacture the printed circuit boards, the BOM (Microsoft Excel file) and the ODB++ files in each corresponding directory should be used.
     Before sending the board layout to a PCB manufacturer, the layout files must be checked against the design rules provided by this manufacturer, since some board layout settings may depend on its specific design rules